onflow/docs/docs/concepts/fees.md

 In the future, a network surge will be applied when the network is busy due to an increased influx of transactions required to be processed or a decrease in the ability to process transactions.
 Right now, the network surge is fixed to `1.0`.

 Currently, both the inclusion fee and surge factor don’t represent any significant Flow fees.
 Keep in mind this can change in the future.

+**Estimating transaction costs**

+Cost estimation is a two-step process.
+First, you need to gather the execution effort with either the emulator, on testnet, or on mainnet.
+Second, you use the execution effort for a transaction to calculate the final fees using one of the JavaScript or Go FCL SDKs.

 ## Storage